utkarsh-jain2000/asic-design-class/README.md

 </details>

 <details>
-  <summary>Assignment 2</summary>
+  <summary>Assignment 2 : Compiling a C program with RISCV gcc compiler, execute it, generate the output Now, compile the vsdlab1.c using RISCV gcc compiler, also see the assembly code for C program.</summary>

-- ## Compiling a C program with RISCV gcc compiler, execute it, generate the output Now, compile the vsdlab1.c using RISCV gcc compiler, also see the assembly code for C program.
+Compiling a C program with RISCV gcc compiler, execute it, generate the output Now, compile the vsdlab1.c using RISCV gcc compiler, also see the assembly code for C program.